google/codeworld/web/help/GuideUnit1.md

 !!! collapsible: `Couldn't match type Picture with Text`
     Just like there's a difference between a computer program and a picture, there's also a difference between *text* and *pictures*.
-    Consider this code.
+    Consider this code

     ~~~~~
     program = drawingOf(nametag)
     nametag = "Haruto" & circle(10)
     ~~~~~

-    The text, "Haruto", isn't a picture yet, so it cannot by combined using **`&`**.
+    The text, "Haruto", isn't a picture yet, so it cannot be combined using **`&`**.
 Use the `lettering` function to exchange the text for a picture first, then combine it.
 Like this: